 - When the pasta is done, drain in a colander and rinse under cold water.
 Stir the pasta so that the additional water drains as well.
 Allow to stand about 1-2 minutes.

-- Then, add the pasta to a large mixing bowl.
+- Add the pasta to a large mixing bowl.
 Add the hummus, olive oil and lemon juice and stir to combine.

 - Add the carrot and artichoke mixture, arugula, olives and tomatoes and stir to combine.

 - Season with salt and pepper to taste.
 Enjoy right away or cover and refrigerate until ready to serve.

 (Please refer to the post above for instructional photographs for this recipe)

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and images are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.